 The first Jewish congregation formed in New Orleans in the 1820s.
 By the 1840s, the Jewish community had grown large enough that the congregations were able to purchase land for cemeteries.
 Congregation Tememe Derech dedicated a cemetery near the end of Canal Street and Bayou Metairie (what is now City Park Avenue) in the 1840s.
 This was followed by a second cemetery, built by Congregation Dispersed of Judah, in the 1850s.

 Jewish burial traditions require that the deceased be buried in-ground.
 Because of the common belief that New Orleans’ water table is too high, the Jewish community purchased land out on one of the highest parts of town, Gentilly Ridge, to build a larger cemetery.
 The Temple Sinai congregation began construction of Hebrew Rest in 1860.
 Temple Sinai constructed Hebrew Rest No. 2 in 1894.
 Congregation Chevra Thilim, who used Tememe Derech Cemetery, constructed Hebrew Rest No. 3 in 1935.
-While neither the first Hebrew Rest, nor its neighbor Ahvas Sholem Cemetery a block up the street have the elaborate tombs like those found in many of the predominantly Christian cemeteries, Hebrew Rest is the resting place for a number of prominent Jewish families, as well as various local personalities.
+While neither the first Hebrew Rest, nor its neighbor Ahvas Sholem Cemetery have the elaborate tombs like those found in many of the predominantly Christian cemeteries, Hebrew Rest is the resting place for a number of prominent Jewish families, as well as various local personalities.
 One of those personalities was “Oscar” Isentrout, the puppeteer who was the voice of “Mister Bingle.”

 Mount Olivet Cemetery